danieltjw/aifutures/README.md

 ---

-__How will Narrow AI and Friendly AGI impact human inequality?__
+### __How will Narrow AI and Friendly AGI impact human inequality?__

 Narrow AI under human control may exacerbate extreme inequality in the short term and may lead to increased social unrest.

 Independent Friendly AGI will be significantly more productive that even the 'richest' persons or corporations will considered 'poor' in comparison.
 The 'poorest' will live lives of unimaginable high standards of living compared to today.

 Even the 'smartest' human might be considered intellectually disabled by comparison to AGI.

-Human inequality will likely dissipate with friendly AGI.
+(We are still highly capable compared to organism with 20 watts of brainpower, but not to an AGI.)

 Given how powerful an AGI will become, it will likely try to align us to its values.
 A friendly AGI, for example, may result in unprecedented levels of autonomy and well-being of humans.

+Excessive human inequality is due to human systems over optimising for productivity

+For AGI, human productivity has no to negative value compared to our creative value.

+In a AGI partnership, excessive human inequality gives little marginal benefit to our creative value.

+AGI will persuade us to reduce reduce excessive human inequality in exchange for higher standards of living.

 ---

-__Preparation for friendly AGI / ASI?__
+### __Preparation for friendly AGI / ASI?__

 In a future with independent AGI, human's ability to do work (with labour or capital) will not be valuable as AGI will be better at those tasks.